louis-dotfiles/neovim/README.md

 Upon first starting Neovim, the configuration will:

-1. download the package manager
+1. Download the package manager.
 1. In turn the package manager will download all configured plugins.
 1. Treesitter (one of the plugins) will download the configured language highlighting configurations.